bcgov/jag-file-submission/src/backend/efiling-api/README.md

 ### Demo

-This profiles self isolate the application from any third party dependencies
+This profile self isolate the application from any third party dependencies

 ```bash
 mvn install -P demo